unkn0wn-root/terraster/README.md

 ```

 #### Logging
-You are free to change any default value inside log.config.json, but you should keep default loggers (terraster and service_default)
+You are free to change any default value inside log.config.json, but you should keep default loggers (terraster and service_default).
-If you want to log your service into diffrent file (requests, errors, service health) - create (append) in log.config.json (see backend-api section example):
+If you want to log your service into diffrent file (requests, errors, service health) - create (append) in log.config.json (see backend-api section example).
+If not - default logger for your services will be used and logged into service_default.log (stdin) and service_default_error.log (stderr).

 ```json
 {